 Knowledge Extraction and Visualization

 The efficient design and deployment of the semantic search of the Climate Resilience Toolkit is a testament to webLyzard’s sophisticated capabilities to analyze and visualize digital content.
-The range of these capabilities is further extended by research pursued together with the Department of New Media Technology at MODUL University Vienna.
-Two current research projects, EVOLVE and ReTV, investigate novel approaches to extract and visualize knowledge from online sources in real time.
+The range of these capabilities is further extended by two current research projects, EVOLVE and ReTV, investigate novel approaches to extract and visualize knowledge from online sources in real time.
 These projects not only analyze news media and corporate communications, but also track emerging stories on social media platforms.
-A visual dashboard shows relationships among the topics discussed, conveying an in-depth understanding of how the public dialog about these topics evolves.”
+A visual dashboard shows relationships among the topics discussed, conveying an in-depth understanding of how the public dialog about these topics evolves.

 This ability to detect hidden relations in online content also benefits the users of the Climate Resilience Toolkit.
 It allows them to freely formulate their queries and then use filter options to narrow down the search results to specific topics or sources.
 This enriches the functionality of the site for millions of citizens and supports the plans of the White House to foster a more active public dialog about effective strategies to reduce risk and improve resilience to climate-related impacts.